opencomputeproject/onie/docs/developers/contributing.rst

 The ONIE project itself is comprised of several upstream sub-projects, like U-Boot, the Linux kernel, uClibc, BusyBox, etc.  Without these sub-projects ONIE would not exist.
-A large portion of the ONIE source code are patches applied to the various sub-projects.
+A large portion of the ONIE source code is patches applied to the various sub-projects.

 Working with and managing these patches forms a big part of "developing ONIE".